Vincenzo Piuri

 Vincenzo Piuri (/it/) is an Italian scientist.
-He is an IEEE Fellow and an ACM Distinguished Scientist.
+He is an IEEE Fellow and an ACM Distinguished Member.
 He is known for his work in the field of information processing, with specific focus on artificial intelligence, computational intelligence, signal/image processing, biometrics, industrial applications, measurement systems, arithmetic units and fault-tolerant architectures.

 Piuri was elected for 2021–22 IEEE Region 8 Director-Elect (2023–24 IEEE Region 8 Director).

 Education and career

 Piuri studied Electronic Engineering at the Polytechnic University of Milan, where he also obtained a Ph.D. in Electronic Engineering in 1989.
 Since 2000, he is a Professor of Computer Science at the University of Milan.
 Piuri was also visiting professor at the University of Texas in Austin and at George Mason University in Fairfax, Virginia.

 He was the co-founder and president of Sensure, a start-up company in the area of intelligent systems for industrial applications.

 Scientific production

 Vincenzo Piuri published 395 scientific papers in international journals and conferences and he is listed as one of the top Italian scientist in engineering.

 He has been editor-in-chief of the IEEE Systems Journal (2013-2019).
 He is an Associate Editor of the IEEE Transactions on Computers (since 2014), the IEEE Transactions on Cloud Computing (since 2016), and Soft Computing (Springer, since 2011).
-He served as Associate Editor for the IEEE Transactions on Neural Networks (2001–04), the Journal of Systems Architecture (Elsevier, 2001–04) and the IEEE Transactions on Instrumentation and Measurement (1997-2002).
+He served as associate editor for the IEEE Transactions on Neural Networks (2001–04), the Journal of Systems Architecture (Elsevier, 2001–04) and the IEEE Transactions on Instrumentation and Measurement (1997-2002).